 As it is so durable, I would like to find a use for it rather than put it on the trash.
 Any ideas, y'all?

 The bottom picture of this post reminds me of a rectangular shaped bowl with ruffles.
 In that shape, it could be lined with paper doilies and used for tea cookies, or finger foods for a child's tea party.
-You could punch a hole on each end and tie a small assortment of colorful ribbons, tied in a knot at the hole allowing ribbons to flow on the table.

 The bottom picture of this packing material on this post could be used as a serving Bowl for a child's tea party, paper doilies could be placed within the bowl and then small finger foods or cookies could be added, a hole could be punched in Each Side of the plastic bowl and an assortment of colorful ribbons could be tied at the hall and the ribbons flow on each side which would be a pretty addition to a child's tea party setup.
 For an adult party, I could be lined with a napkin and chips could be put in it or cookies or any other finger food that would be appropriate for adults.
 Ravens could also be tied on each side of the plastic Bowl that would be suitable for the occasion.